Thanks for your interest in working for the Green Tortoise. The following positions that may currently be available:

 Green Tortoise feeds you during the training run, but will not pay any stipend, per diems, or other expenses.
 Being invited on a training run is not the same as being hired.
 If hired, your first driving runs will likely be as a "Second" driver on the shorter trips.

 The Green Tortoise is very flexible about scheduling drivers.
 This has its pros and cons.
-You can usually specify when you want to work, and if you keep your commitments and things go well the dispatcher can work people on and off trips smoothly.
+You can usually specify when you want to work, and if you keep your commitments and things go well we can work people on and off trips smoothly.

 Driver Pay & Duties